francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

 4. Join the worker node to the exsisting cluster by running the `kubeadm join` command printed at step 1.

-Open a shell on the `student` machine.
+🖥️ Open a shell in the `student` machine.

-1. Verify the the newly joined worker node is in `Ready` state.
+5. Verify the the newly joined worker node is in `Ready` state.

     ```sh
     kubectl get nodes